 I like to use an instant-read thermometer.
-You want the chicken to get to 165° you could pull it a few degrees under seeing that it will keep cooking a little bit when you have it rest.
+If you want the chicken to get to 165° you could pull it a few degrees under seeing that it will keep cooking a little bit when you have it rest.
 The bone inside is going to retain some heat.

 You want to give the meat some time to let it soak the juices back into the meat.
-We are not talking long, 5-10 minutes should be fine.
+We are not talking long, 5-10 minutes should be fine with chicken.

 What are you waiting for?
 Go ahead and dive into this delicious chicken, it is going to give you a better appreciation for chicken on the bone.